uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The proclamation would include an official disavowal of the Doctrine of Discovery and commitment to the full implementation of the _United Nations Declaration_.

 #### Call to Action

 45. We call upon the Government of Canada, on behalf of all Canadians, to jointly develop with Aboriginal peoples a Royal Proclamation of Reconciliation to be issued by the Crown.
 The proclamation would build on the Royal Proclamation of 1763 and the Treaty of Niagara of 1764, and reaffirm the nation-to-nation relationship between Aboriginal peoples and the Crown.
 The proclamation would include, but not be limited to, the following commitments:

-i.
-Repudiate concepts used to justify European sovereignty over Indigenous lands and peoples such as the Doctrine of Discovery and terra nullius. ii.
-Adopt and implement the _United Nations Declaration on the Rights of Indigenous Peoples_ as the framework for reconciliation.
+    1. Repudiate concepts used to justify European sovereignty over Indigenous lands and peoples such as the Doctrine of Discovery and _terra nullius_.
+    2. Adopt and implement the _United Nations Declaration on the Rights of Indigenous Peoples_ as the framework for reconciliation.

-iii.
-Renew or establish Treaty relationships based on principles of mutual recognition, mutual respect, and shared responsibility for maintaining those relationships into the future.
+    3. Renew or establish Treaty relationships based on principles of mutual recognition, mutual respect, and shared responsibility for maintaining those relationships into the future.

-iv.
-Reconcile Aboriginal and Crown constitutional and legal orders to ensure that Aboriginal peoples are full partners in Confederation, including the recognition and integration of Indigenous laws and legal traditions in negotiation and implementation processes involving Treaties, land claims, and other constructive agreements.
+    4. Reconcile Aboriginal and Crown constitutional and legal orders to ensure that Aboriginal peoples are full partners in Confederation, including the recognition and integration of Indigenous laws and legal traditions in negotiation and implementation processes involving Treaties, land claims, and other constructive agreements.

 The principles enunciated in the new Royal Proclamation will serve as the foundation for an action-oriented Covenant of Reconciliation, which points the way forward toward an era of mutual respect and equal opportunity.

 #### Calls to Action

 46. We call upon the parties to the Indian Residential Schools Settlement Agreement to develop and sign a Covenant of Reconciliation that would identify principles for working collaboratively to advance reconciliation in Canadian society, and that would include, but not be limited to:

-i.
-Reaffirmation of the parties’ commitment to reconciliation.
+    1. Reaffirmation of the parties’ commitment to reconciliation.

-ii.
-Repudiation of concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and terra nullius, and the reformation of laws, governance structures, and policies within their respective institutions that continue to rely on such concepts.
+    2. Repudiation of concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and terra nullius, and the reformation of laws, governance structures, and policies within their respective institutions that continue to rely on such concepts.

-iii.
-Full adoption and implementation of the _United Nations Declaration on the Rights of Indigenous Peoples_ as the framework for reconciliation.
+    3. Full adoption and implementation of the _United Nations Declaration on the Rights of Indigenous Peoples_ as the framework for reconciliation.

-iv.
-Support for the renewal or establishment of Treaty relationships based on principles of mutual recognition, mutual respect, and shared responsibility for maintaining those relationships into the future.
+    4. Support for the renewal or establishment of Treaty relationships based on principles of mutual recognition, mutual respect, and shared responsibility for maintaining those relationships into the future.

-v.
-Enabling those excluded from the Settlement Agreement to sign onto the Covenant of Reconciliation.
+    5. Enabling those excluded from the Settlement Agreement to sign onto the Covenant of Reconciliation.

-vi.
-Enabling additional parties to sign onto the Covenant of Reconciliation.
+    6. Enabling additional parties to sign onto the Covenant of Reconciliation.

 Governments at all levels of Canadian society must also commit to a new framework for reconciliation to guide their relations with Aboriginal peoples.
 #### Call to Action